girishg0110/girishg0110.github.io/_posts/2024-12-18-basel-problem.md

 toc:
   - name: A Brief History
-  - name: Proof 1: Using the Taylor Series for arcsin(x)
+  - name: By the Taylor Series for arcsin(x)
-  - name: Proof 2: By Trigonometry and Euler's Formula
+  - name: By Trigonometry and Euler's Formula
-  - name: Proof 3: By a Double Integral
+  - name: By a Double Integral
   - name: An Application in Probability
   - name: Bibliography